Catechin: Natural occurrences

-(+)-Catechin and (−)-epicatechin as well as their gallic acid conjugates are ubiquitous constituents of vascular plants, and frequent components of traditional herbal remedies, such as Uncaria rhynchophylla.
-The two isomers are mostly found as cacao and tea constituents, as well as in Vitis vinifera grapes.
+(+)-Catechin and (−)-epicatechin as well as their gallic acid conjugates are ubiquitous constituents of vascular plants.
+The two isomers are mostly found as cacao and tea constituents, as well as in grapes.

 In food

 The main dietary sources of catechins in Europe and the United States are tea and pome fruits.

 Catechins and epicatechins are found in cocoa, which, according to one database, has the highest content (108 mg/100 g) of catechins among foods analyzed, followed by prune juice (25 mg/100 ml) and broad bean pod (16 mg/100 g).
 Açaí oil, obtained from the fruit of the açaí palm (Euterpe oleracea), contains (+)-catechins (67 mg/kg).

 Catechins are diverse among foods, from peaches to green tea and vinegar.
 Catechins are found in barley grain, where they are the main phenolic compound responsible for dough discoloration.
 The taste associated with monomeric (+)-catechin or (−)-epicatechin is described as slightly astringent, but not bitter.